cth1008/Linux-Firmware-for-BE200/readme.txt

 [Reference]
 (1).iwlwifi-gl* unzip from linux-firmware-20240115.tar.gz.
 They are unofficial version from Ubuntu.
-Not from Intel (2).Intel official version for Linux Driver: https://www.intel.com.tw/content/www/tw/zh/support/articles/000005511/wireless.html
+Not from Intel (2).Intel official driver for Linux: https://www.intel.com.tw/content/www/tw/zh/support/articles/000005511/wireless.html